Space-Xplorer/DCF/README.md

-# DCF Valuation Engine for AlphaGoResearch
+# DCF Valuation Engine for AlfagoResearch

-This project is an interactive Discounted Cash Flow (DCF) valuation tool designed for Indian equities, developed for AlphaGoResearch.
+This project is an interactive Discounted Cash Flow (DCF) valuation tool designed for Indian equities, developed for AlfagoResearch.
 It enables analysts and investors to estimate the intrinsic value of a stock using company-specific historical data, with flexible data sources and robust financial logic.

 ---